-Faith-Based Travelers: See our following webpages for details:
+Faith-Based Travelers: See the following webpages for details:

-Travelers Who Require Accessibility Assistance: Access to transportation, lodging, and public buildings is limited.
+Travelers Who Require Accessibility Assistance: Access to transportation, lodging, and public buildings is limited for people with mobility issues.
 There are few sidewalks and no curb-cuts, and most buildings lack functioning elevators.

 Consult the CDC website for Sudan prior to travel.

-Medical facilities in Khartoum are adequate but the hospitals are not suitable for more serious medical problems.
-Outside the capital, few facilities exist, hospitals and clinics are poorly equipped and ambulance services are not available.
-Medicines are obtainable only intermittently.
-Carry prescription medication in original packaging, along with your doctor’s prescription.
-Be sure to verify with Sudanese customs your medications are legal before you travel.
+Medical facilities in Khartoum are adequate for routine care, but the hospitals are not suitable for more serious medical problems.
+Outside the capital, few facilities exist, hospitals and clinics are poorly equipped, and ambulance services are unavailable.
+Medicines are available only intermittently.
+Emergency medical treatment is provided for 24 hours before payment is required.
+For all other care, providers expect payment in Sudanese pounds in full before treatment is performed.

 The following diseases are prevalent: